 Application 2.4.
-A particle O is holding a block at D of weight 100 N through a cable OD.
-In addition, it is held by two cables OA and OB as well as by a spring OC of stiffness 3000 N/m as shown in figure 2.8.
-The spring is mounted in a smooth slot to remain horizontal after elongation.
+A particle O is holding a block D of weight 100 N through a cable OD.
+In addition, it is held by two cables OA and OB as well as by a spring OC of stiffness 3000 N/m as shown in Figure 2.8.
+The spring is mounted in a smooth slot so that it remains horizontal after elongation.
 Before mounting the whole system, the length of the spring was 0.15 m.
 Calculate the forces in each of the cables and the length OC.